-Ansel Adams’ photography depicts the artist’s lifelong relationship with western America.
-His work contains hugely reproduced environmental photography, black-and-white shots of abounding landscapes and personal snaps of lonesome subject matter such as trees, churches, and even factories.
-Born in San Francisco in 1902, Adams boasts a career that spans over four decades; and a legacy of environmentalism that lives on through his work.
+Ansel Adams’s photography depicts the artist’s lifelong relationship with western America.
+His work contains hugely reproduced environmental photography, black-and-white shots of abounding landscapes and personal snaps of lonesome subject matter such as trees, churches and even factories.
+Born in San Francisco in 1902, Adams boasts a career that spans over four decades and a legacy of environmentalism that lives on through his work.
 One of the city’s most revered creatives, the artist passed away at 82 in 1984.

 The work of Fred Lyon acts as an enthralling chronological account of San Francisco’s history and evolving culture.
-Having spent seven long decades behind the lens photographing the city’s people and places, and sharing his own experiences as a native son vicariously through his work, Lyon’s career has also taken him around the world.
+He spent seven long decades behind the lens photographing the city’s people and places and sharing his own experiences as a native son vicariously through his work.
+Lyon’s career has also taken him around the world.
 His photographs appear in over 50 published books, ranging from cookbooks to travel guides.
 Arguably the most prolific living San Francisco photographer, Lyon’s legacy continues to grow as the 91-year-old still spends his days doing what he loves most.

-Painting is a medium that has seen significant evolution throughout history through various art movements and time periods.
-Considered one of the earliest photorealists, the San Francisco artist Robert Bechtle has spent almost the entirety of his career in the Bay Area, creating work that is unique to both the man and the city.
-Through countless oil paintings of his surrounding locale, be it city streets, sidewalks, cars, friends, or family, Bechtle has pieced together a collage that tells the story of San Francisco through his own eyes.
-Born in 1932, Bechtle’s work has earned him numerous commendations and great acclaim both nationally and internationally.
+Considered one of the earliest photorealists, the San Francisco artist Robert Bechtle, born in 1932, has spent almost the entirety of his career in the Bay Area, creating work that is unique to both the man and the city.
+Through countless oil paintings of his surrounding locale, be it city streets, sidewalks, cars, friends or family, Bechtle has pieced together a collage that tells the story of San Francisco through his own eyes.
+Bechtle’s work has earned him numerous commendations and great acclaim both nationally and internationally.